Murray Thurston Titus

-Dr. Murray Thurston Titus (1885 – October 31, 1964) was an American missionary in India especially known for encouraging understanding between Christians and Muslims.
+Murray Thurston Titus (1885 – October 31, 1964) was an American missionary in India especially known for encouraging understanding between Christians and Muslims.

 Life

 Born in Batavia, Ohio, Titus joined the Methodist Church in his childhood.
 He married Olive Glasgow (1884–1967) in July 1910, and together they sailed to India in August that year.
 They went to the United Provinces, India (now Uttar Pradesh, India) where Titus's first appointment was teaching English, history and philosophy at Reid Christian College, Lucknow.
 Titus was ordained in 1913, whereupon he was appointed to the Methodist Episcopal Church of North India to do evangelical work in villages in several districts of the United Provinces and in Lahore (Punjab).
 In 1916 he was made a district superintendent in the North India Conference.
 In 1941, Titus was appointed principal of Reid Christian College and returned to Lucknow.

 Titus and his wife returned to the United States in 1951, whereupon Titus took the position of professor of comparative religion at a seminary in Westminster, Maryland.
 Titus died on October 31, 1964, in Elyria, Ohio.